 Week 6 - 3.
 Prayer is motivated and directed by Scripture itself.
 A question I ask myself as I read my Bible is, "am I being motivated to pray?"
 Discussion notes and blog.
 Download Week 6 - Motivation.

 Week 7 - 4.
-Prayer must be honest before God.
+Honesty in Prayer.
 Do I blame God for my current circumstances or condition?
+Or does God provide the words when we need rescue and relief.
 Discussion notes and blog.
-Download week 7.
+Download Week 7 - Honesty.

 Week 8 - 5.
-Confession and repentance.
+Confession.
 We have to admit who we are and what we've done and come to God with not only a clean heart and mind, but clean motives for prayer.
 Discussion notes and blog.
-Download week 8.
+Download Week 8 - Confession.

-Week 9 - 6.
+Week 10 - 6.
 Grandeur versus simplicity.
 Grand, sweeping prayers are perfectly good and at times appropriate, but God wants us to get down to the nitty-gritty.
-Discussion notes and blog.
-Download week 9.
+Discussion and blog.
+Download Week 10 - Grandeur & Simplicity.

-Week 10 - 7.
+Week 11 - 7.
 Do we Trust God?
 Daniel trusted God because God had a "track record" with him.
 Over the decades in exile, Daniel watched, both through the Scriptures and through his natural eyes, that God is active in the affairs of His creation.
 Trust, faith, hope.
 Discussion notes and blog.
-Download week 10.
+Download Week 11 - Trust.

-Week 11 - 8.
+Week 12 - 8.
 Prayer and the Plan of God.
 Daniel understood that he was a part of God's Plan.
 Do you and I understand that as well?
 Discussion notes and blog.
-Download week 11.
+Download Week 12 - Prayer & God's Plan.

-Week 12 - Making Prayer a Priority.
+Week 13 - Making Prayer a Priority.
 As we wrap up this study, are we beginning to grasp the understanding that God wants us to be active with Him?
 Discussion notes and blog.
-Download week 12.
+Download Week 13 - Prayer Priority.

 Special thanks to: Pastor Brian Borgman of Grace Community Church, Minden, NV and his excellent sermon series on the Book of Daniel (via sermonaudio.com) which formed the foundation for this study.
 Pastor Dave Miles, my pastor, as he leads our congregation on a renewed path of healing and vision for our congregation.
-Pastor Peter Scazerro, author of the book "Emotionally Healthy Spirituality " and how the impact of being emotionally healthy is essential to a rich and right and vibrant prayer life and Christian walk.
+The impact of being emotionally healthy is essential to a rich and right and vibrant prayer life and Christian walk.

 Music Videos for the Prayer 101 study series: